SR-Chowdhury/react-boilerplate-2/README.md

-# react-boilerplate-1
+# react-boilerplate-2

 > Use this boilerplate just clone this project and run `npm install`

 ### This boilerplate includes:

 * React Route (Custom)
-* React Bootstrap
+* Tailwind with Vite
 * React Toastity
 * Moment JS
 * React Fast Marquee